“A star of true and honourable journalism” — Abdel Bari Atwan

 Along with Frank Barat, he was the editor of Corporate Complicity in Israel’s Occupation (Pluto Press) a collection of written and spoken evidence from the London session of the Russell Tribunal on Palestine.

-To send information, commission an article, request a media appearance or anything else, email Asa on: .
+To send information, commission an article, request a media appearance or anything else, email me on: .
 Twitter: @AsaWinstanley.

-Asa can’t promise to reply to all emails, but does appreciate all tips and leads, and will reply to any he uses.
+I can’t promise to reply to all emails, but I do appreciate all tips and leads, and will reply to any I use.

 Asa Winstanley first went to Palestine at the end of 2004 and worked in the occupied West Bank until 2007.
-He visits regularly.
-Among other things, he wrote for and was an editor at the late Palestine Times, the first Palestinian English-language daily newspaper published in the occupied West Bank.
+He still visits regularly.
+Amongst other things, he was media coordinator for the International Solidarity Movement, and later wrote for and was an editor at the late Palestine Times, the first Palestinian English-language daily newspaper published in the occupied West Bank.

 About this website

 Everything posted here is protected by copyright, unless otherwise mentioned.
 You must contact me before republishing some of my work.
 It is fine to post a short extract (three paragraphs) as long as you credit both me and the original publication, and link to the original article.